Towards Prediction of Financial Crashes with a D-Wave Quantum Computer: Results and discussion

-In this implementation, the accuracy is not especially high, since we are not optimizing the objective function rigourously because the market values are integers $v_i\in[0,v_{max}]$ constrained by the qubits we take to encode them.
-The computation time is also long, considering that there is a straightforward but equivalent classical algorithm by testing the value of the objective function $32^3$ times.
+In this implementation, the accuracy is not especially high, since we are not optimizing the objective function rigourously because the market values are integers $v_i\in[0,v_{max}]$ constrained for the qubits we take to encode them.
+The computation time is also long, considering that there is a straightforward but equivalent classical algorithm by testing the value of the objective function $32^3$ times by brute force, corresponding to all the possible combinations.
 Although mapping it to a QUBO problem and optimizing it with a general quantum annealer is not efficient enough for current technology, we believe it is a valuable example of how one can solve an NP-hard problem via quantum computation.
-With quantum annealers designed for solving HUBO problems that allow multi-qubit interactions, an exponential acceleration can be realized in forecasting the behavior of complex financial networks.
-We expect a HUBO quantum solver may be available in the near future.
-Meanwhile, D-Wave has recently considered its next generation of quantum annealers~\cite{pegasus}.
+With quantum annealers designed for solving HUBO problems that allow the implementation of multi-qubit interactions, we would avoid the overhead of resources and we may obtain a speed up factor in forecasting the behavior of complex financial networks over the use of general purpose annealers.
+We expect this kind of quantum solver may be available in the near future.
+Meanwhile, D-Wave has recently announce its next generation of quantum annealers called the Advantage system~\cite{pegasus}.
 It would consist of more than 5000 qubits connected with each other according to the Pegasus topology.
 In this manner, one could improve the number of qubits and the connectivity by a factor of $2.5$.

-Considering that a specialized quantum annealer for HUBO problems would not be available to the public anytime soon, we now analyze the possible ways to enhance the performance of D-Wave 2000 quantum annealer on this problem.
+Considering that a specialized quantum annealer for HUBO problems would not be available to the public anytime soon, we now analyze the possible ways to enhance the performance of D-Wave 2000Q quantum annealer on this problem.
 After compromising on the maximum two-qubit interactions in hardware, the subsequent strategy will be reducing the number of ancilla qubits.
 With fewer ancilla qubits, the size and accuracy of a solvable network can be improved.
 As proposed in Ref.~\cite{many-2}, the multi-to-two mapping is a general method, but for three-to-two, for example, a more efficient mapping can be constructed with only one ancilla qubit.
 Suppose there is a sub-Hamiltonian of three-qubit interactions

 A subgraph with full connectivity of three logical qubits and one ancilla qubit is shown in Fig.~\ref{3-1}, where the equivalent Hamiltonian is given as

 At variance with the previous protocol, $J^a=2J>h$ and $h^a=2h=2J_3$.
 Also, for sampling out the thermal fluctuation, we take $J^a\geq J_3$, to prevent the protocol to fail for the same reason.
 The ancilla qubits can be reduced to about 7000 with this method.
 Meanwhile, the partition method in {\it qbsolv} may cause the system to get stuck in local minima which requires a better algorithm in the main loop.